 How to Make Coconut Custard Pie

+- Bake.
 Even when it’s done, the pie will be domed in the center but it will be very jiggly.
 Upon cooling, the dome will fall, the pie will set up, and the jiggle will nearly disappear.

 If you don’t have pancake mix on hand, you can Google how to make your own pancake mix with self-raising flour, baking powder, salt, and sugar.
 It’s probably easier to just buy a box of pancake mix but to each her own.

-Tips for Making the Best Coconut Pie
+Tips for Making an “Impossible” Coconut Pie

-Note that this coconut custard pie recipe calls for sweetened shredded coconut, not regular coconut flakes.
+Coconut: Note that this coconut custard pie recipe calls for sweetened shredded coconut, not regular coconut flakes.
 Sweetened coconut is more finely shredded than coconut flakes and is obviously going to be much sweeter.

-I recommend baking the pie as long as possible to reduce the amount of jiggle right up until the point the coconut is turning just as golden browned before it burns as you can stand.
+Bake time: I recommend baking the pie as long as possible to reduce the amount of jiggle right up until the point the coconut is turning just as golden browned before it burns as you can stand.

 Because coconut is extremely prone to burning, I recommend start checking at 40-minute mark and check every minute or so from there until you pull it from the oven.